-orn and raised in Gastonia, NC, John Randolph became a follower of Christ at an early age.
+Born and raised in Gastonia, NC, John Randolph became a follower of Christ at an early age.
 Speaking of his conversion, he has said: "The grace in which I currently stand is the free grace of God from first to last.
 Raised by Christian parents, I responded to an invitation to follow Christ at a young age.
 Although I occasionally doubted this decision as a teenager, I came to see that God had, in fact, worked in my life to produce in me a love for Him, His people, and His Word.
 I continue to this day to repent of sin and believe the gospel, my only hope."
 Over time, John sensed a call to preach the gospel and give his life to full-time ministry.
 As this call was confirmed by the local church, John attended Liberty University, where he received his Bachelor's degree in Biblical Studies.
 John met his wife, Kristie, at Liberty and they married in 2005.
 John went on to study at The Southern Baptist Theological Seminary in Louisville, KY, where he received his Master of Divinity in 2008 and subsequently his Master of Theology in 2009.
 While there, he was actively involved at Immanuel Baptist Church and served as a deacon overseeing mercy ministries.
 Throughout his time of formal study, John also served as a pastoral intern at Parkwood Baptist Church in Gastonia, Calvary Baptist Church in Lansdale, PA, and as pastoral assistant at Cornerstone Church of Skippack, PA.
 In 2010, Crossway Church called John to serve as Lead Pastor.
 John and Kristie moved to Goldsboro in July of 2010.
-They have two sons and a daughter - Cole, Nathanael, and Emily.
+They have three children - Cole, Nathanael, and Emily.

 Larry and his wife Pat have lived in Goldsboro for more than 25 years, having moved from the Midwest for Larry's career in manufacturing and engineering.
 The Keims felt led by God to seek a church that preached the Gospel and believed Scripture, and joined the Crossway family in 2014.
 Larry holds a BS in Engineering from the University of Illinois and an MBA from Indiana University.
 He and Pat celebrated their 50th anniversary in 2014, and they have three grown children and seven grandchildren.
 Now in retirement, Larry enjoys reading, golf, mission work, and tutoring elementary school children in Math.